-On today’s date in 1880, John A. Macdonald (1815-91) signed a provisional agreement with the Canadian Pacific Railway (CPR) syndicate to build the CPR.
+On today’s date in 1880, prime minister John A. Macdonald signed a provisional agreement with the Canadian Pacific Railway (CPR) syndicate to build the transcontinental railway.

-The group consisted of Bank of Montreal President George Stephen; U.S. rail financier Duncan Mclntyre; and Ontario-born Minnesota entrepreneur James Jerome Hill.
-Donald Smith, of the Hudson’s Bay Company, withdrew support for Macdonald during the Pacific Scandal.
+The group consisted of Bank of Montreal President George Stephen; U.S. rail financer Duncan Mclntyre; and Ontario-born Minnesota entrepreneur James Jerome Hill.
+Donald Smith, of the Hudson’s Bay Company, withdrew support for Macdonald during the Pacific scandal.

-In 2005, the CPR was featured on the Royal Canadian Mint’s $8 silver coin set, marking the 120th anniversary of the historic railway.
-The CPR will also be featured on the Mint’s annual $15 Fine silver coin — the eighth in the series, dubbed Building the Canadian Pacific Railway — later this year.
+In 2005, the CPR was featured in the Royal Canadian Mint’s $8 silver coin set, which marked the 120th anniversary of the historic railway.

-The reverse design, by Canadian artist John Mantha, pays tribute to the 30,000 workers who helped complete the transcontinental railway project with a scene embodying the arduous nature of laying railroad tracks through the mountains.
+By Canadian artist John Mantha, the reverse design of the latter coin pays tribute to the 30,000 workers who helped complete the transcontinental railway project with a scene embodying the arduous nature of laying railroad tracks through the mountains.
 Two navigators are driving a spike while another worker hauls gravel to fill the gaps between railway ties.
-The coin commemorates one of the monumental achievements of post-Confederation Canada—the construction of a trans-continental railway.
+The coin commemorates one of the monumental achievements of post-Confederation Canada—the construction of the CPR.